kyanyoga/sparkSamples/README.md

 here for those that are intersted.
 FYI, I usually start solving big problems by building smaller solutions.
 You typically won't see a big solution on here for NDA reasons.
 However, There should be enough information to glean ideas, how to's, relevancy, optimize, etc.
+## Spark2 Dev Framework
+Check out the SBT Dev Framework if you need a place to start with a new scala-spark2 project.
 ## Have fun!